msjarrett/exercises/adventofcode2022/README.md

 * Day 22: Part 1 was easy enough, and I got to experiment with enumeration functions.
   Part 2 was nasty and input-dependent (unless you're solving cube folding in code, which is unlikely).
 But I had some fun with `buildMap` as a result.
+* Day 23: pretty mechanical.
+Not much to say.
+* Day 24: Finally a good A* candidate!
+I initially did part 2 with a single long search for the entire path, but then realized that there's no advantage to arriving to an intermediate exit late.
+I deleted my cool three-phase search, and simply ran part 1 three times, cutting my runtime 10x.